amoradinejad/limHaloPT/README.md

 ## Contributing

 To contribute, create a fork on github, make changes and commits, and submit a pull request on github.
+I will extend the readme file with more detailed description of various modules of the code.